201949/godot-local-notification-android/README.md

 ## API

-### showLocalNotification(message: String, title: String, interval: float, tag: int)
+### showLocalNotification(message: String, title: String, interval: float, tag: int, smallIconName: String, LargeIconName: String, summaryText: String, colorImage: String)

 Show notification with `title` and `message` after delay of `interval` seconds with `tag`.
 You can override notification by it's tag before it was fired.

-### showRepeatingNotification(message: String, title: String, interval: float, tag: int, repeat_duration: int)
+### showRepeatingNotification(message: String, title: String, interval: float, tag: int, repeat_duration: int, smallIconName: String, LargeIconName: String, summaryText: String, colorImage: String)
 Show notification with `title` and `message` after delay of `interval` seconds with `tag`.
 You can override notification by it's tag before it was fired.
 `repeating_interval` the notification will be fired in a loop until you cancelled it.